selbekk/personal-website/src/content/create-your-own-boilerplate.md

 That's it - now I'm ready to code my project.
 I don't have to delete stuff I don't need.
 I don't have to add stuff I __do__ need.
 I can just start creating new stuff.

+Have you created your own boilerplate?
+Let me know in the comments.